vippsas/vipps-epayment-api/operations/create.md

 Applicable only for `WALLET` payments.

-The given `redirectUrl` will automatically open the Vipps app on mobile devices (with app-switch).
+The `redirectUrl` will automatically open the Vipps app on mobile devices, using app-switch.

 ### PUSH_MESSAGE